 There is nothing new in stating that we live in a digital world but each passing day just makes this belief even stronger.
 We can book cabs using our phones, make financial transactions, control our home security system through an app and shop from any device.
 All of this has become real by software which can be altered quickly and frequently.
 This ability makes it a highly important tool for any organization to find, capture and retain customers.

-Technology driven businesses use the flexible nature of software and its continuous development to drive greater differentiation.
-These companies use instant feedbacks from customers for improving the software and this is being done through DevOps.
+Technology-driven businesses use the flexible nature of software and its continuous development to drive greater differentiation.
+These companies use instant feedback from customers for improving the software and this is being done through DevOps.
 By making sure that the association between developers and operations staff strengthens, it is being made sure that there is an improvement in quality and speed.
-Also it is done to make the reactions and forecast about the changes in market better.
+Also, it is done to make the reactions and forecast the changes in the market better.

 Large Organizations will Adopt Fully

-With companies moving towards modernizing legacy applications in 2016, DevOps is predicted to have a major part.
-Gartner has given a statistic according to which at least twenty five percent of Global 2000 companies will adopt DevOps by the end of 2017.
-In next five years DevOps will become a norm for software development.
+Gartner has given a statistic according to which at least 25% of Global 2000 companies will adopt DevOps by the end of 2017.
+In the next five years, DevOps will become a norm for software development.

 Emergence of Standards

-There are no set standards for DevOps as of now hence what might look okay in DevOps for one organization, might not work in the similar manner with another.
+There are no set standards for DevOps as of now hence what might look okay in DevOps for one organization, might not work in a similar manner with another.
 This simply means that DevOps involves a certain level of risk and big companies have a major aversion towards risks.
-Although the smaller enterprises might be documenting wins and scaling out DevOps but with bigger organizations success can be a matter of trial and error – an idea which is not very appealing to them.
+Although the smaller enterprises might be documenting wins and scaling out with bigger organizations, success can be a matter of trial and error – an idea which is not very appealing to them.